TRAVELLING WITH CHILDREN

-Immunisations are recommended when travelling to South Africa – don’t worry, it’s worth it!
+Immunizations are recommended when travelling to South Africa – don’t worry, it’s worth it!
 It is recommended that you make an appointment to see a healthcare provider at least 6 weeks prior to departure so that they can give you advice dependent on the areas and activities you will be undertaking.

 Hluhluwe is in a low risk malaria zone.
 According to the iSimangaliso Wetland Park authority, the threat of malaria in this area has almost entirely been removed due to close co-operation between the Swaziland, Mozambique and South African governments.

 Other medical info